CPqD/RouteFlow/README.md

 The folder rftest contains all that is needed to create and run two test cases.

 ## Virtual environment
-First, create the LXC containers that will run as virtual machines:
+First, create the default LXC containers that will run as virtual machines:
 ```
 $ sudo ./create
 ```